Abuse of Power and Its Consequences

 Beginning with the horrific killing of Anastasio Hernandez Rojas in 2010, SBCC has tracked deaths of U.S. citizens and noncitizens in the southern and northern border region, through analyses of media coverage and official Customs and Border Protection communications.
 These tragic losses of life represent only a fraction of those lost to border militarization, as they do not include those disappeared in the harsh and deadly wilderness by the wasteful border wall and violent agents, nor do they include those impacted by border agents deployed to other parts of the country.

 Deaths as a result of Border Patrol encounters are geographically concentrated in the highly militarized southern border region, but people have also been killed by CBP agents along the U.S.-Canada Border.
-Between 2010 and 2024, 153 people were killed in Texas, followed by 58 victims in Arizona, 42 in California, and 34 in New Mexico.
-In the north, 2 people were killed in Washington, Michigan, and Maine, respectively, and one person in the states of Minnesota, New York, Vermont, and Washington DC.
+Between 2010 and 2024, 158 people were killed in Texas, followed by 62 victims in Arizona, 43 in California, and 34 in New Mexico.
+In the north, 3 people were killed in New York and 2 people were killed in Florida, Washington, Michigan, and Maine, respectively, and one person in the states of Minnesota, New York, Vermont, and Washington DC.

 Anastasio Hernandez Rojas